joseneto/pathgm/README.md

 ### Basic Commands

-- `/start` - Initialize the bot and get started
+- `/pathgm` - Initialize the bot and get started (alias for /start)
 - `/help` - Show available commands and features
 - `/menu` - Access the main interactive menu